AmitRai670/Reactjs-/README.md

-  Today i learn about bootstrap in react js and probs in bootStap. in a probes i seen that a single js file can be  used for mutiple events on the screen
+  Today i learn about bootstrap in react js and probs in bootStap. in a probes i seen that a single js file can be  used for mutiple events on the screen Event handling is process in which if we click on button then what will log on console that is managed by  eventhandling